crispgm/nvim-go/README.md

 Language server provides useful language features to make Golang development easy.
 `nvim-go` does not provide these features but collaborates with them.

-This section can be considered as a guide or common practice to develop with `nvim-go` and `gopls`:
+This section can be considered as a guide or common practice to develop with `nvim-go` and `gopls`.
+If you are familiar with language server or other equivalent, you may skip this chapter.

 - Code Completion via `nvim-cmp` or other completion engine you like
 - Declaration: `vim.lsp.buf.declaration()`